sjdeboer/datatable-bundle/Docs/Examples/example-simple.md

             ->createBuilder([
                 'data_class' => Person::class,
             ])
-            // Add a column of type ClosureType.
-You must provide this column type with a closure that
+            // Add a column of type PropertyType.
+You must provide this column type with a string representing the
-            // receives the entity as the first parameter and should return the contents of the table cell.
+            // name of the property of the result entity, or the key of the result array to use.
             ->add(PropertyType::class, [
                 'label' => 'Lastname',
                 'property' => 'lastName',